tauren/tax-scenarios-lean/docs/stories/story-2.1-create-scenario.md

 ## Story 2.1: Create Comparison Scenario (from Template or Custom - CGT Focus)

-**Status:** Ready for Development
+**Status:** Complete

 **Story**
-- As a user, I want to add a "Comparison Scenario" to my Active Plan, either by selecting a CGT-focused `templateScenario` or by creating a 'custom' scenario where I define the location and my effective Capital Gains Tax rates, so I can model different situations.
+- As a user, I want to add a new scenario to my Active Plan, either by selecting a CGT-focused `templateScenario` or by creating a 'custom' scenario where I define the location and my effective Capital Gains Tax rates, so I can model different situations.

 **Dependencies**
 - Story 1.0: Static Data - Required for `appConfigService.ts` and `templateScenarios` data